-Lug Nuts
+Lug Nuts hold wheel to axle.
+Loose or missing lug nuts could result in the loss of a wheel.
+Check that lug nuts are:

-- Check that all lug nuts are present, free of cracks and distortions, and show no signs of looseness such as rust trails or shiny threads. - Make sure all bolt holes are not cracked or distorted.
+- ✓ All present- none missing - ✓ Tightly fastened- no signs of looseness such - as rust trails or shiny threads, or black streaks on aluminum wheels. - ✓ Not damaged, cracked or distorted

-Spacers or Budd Spacing
+Spacers or Budd Spacing: Axle collar between dual wheels to keep wheels evenly separated.
+If equipped, check that spacers are not bent, damaged, or rusted through.

-- If equipped, check that spacers are not bent, damaged, or rusted through; and are centered with dual tires evenly separated.. - Check the space between the tires for debris and/or foreign objects.
+- ✓ Spacers should be evenly centered, with the dual wheels and tires evenly separated. - ✓ Check for debris between the tires and make sure they are not touching.